typhomnt/Website/content/teaching/Ray_Tracing/raymarching_intro.md

 ## Example : March Lava Lamp ##

 Let's now build a more complex scene using only one ShapeOp chained list.
 The main idea here is to display a kind of lava lamp using spheres and two boxes.
-This can be easilly achieved by using the smooth union operator which interpolates between two SDF that are near each other.
+This can be easily achieved by using the smooth union operator which interpolates between two SDF that are near each other.

 	const int shop_nbr = 10;
 	ShapeOp shops[shop_nbr] = ShapeOp[](ShapeOp(Shape(1,0),3,1)